 The valuation methodologies used to determine the fair values of assets and liabilities under the "exit price" notion reflect market-participant objectives and are based on the application of the fair value hierarchy that prioritizes observable market inputs over unobservable inputs.
-The School measures the fair values of the mutual fund based on quoted market prices.
+The School measures the fair values of the government bond and mutual fund based on quoted market prices.